 Any address with an arbitrary plus-suffixed string such as

 These are the most important settings.
 In most cases you do not need to define the port and unless you have very good reasons to do so then you should not disable the requirement for SSL (encryption of data sent via the connection to the server).
 Read further below for more information about subscriptions.

 SMTP Server / User Name

 The settings used for outgoing messages.
-Note that multiple accounts are allowed to share the same SMTP server.
+Multiple accounts are allowed to share the same SMTP server.
+Use